wbcomdesigns/woo-audio-preview/readme.txt

 =

-= Does This plugin requires WooCommerce =
+= Do we need to activate WooCommerce ? =

 Yes, It needs you to have WooCommerce installed and activated.

-= Where Do I Ask for support? =
+= How can i get support answers? =

-Please visit [wbcomdesigns] (http://wbcomdesigns.com/) for any query related to plugin and WooCommerce.
+Please visit [wbcomdesigns] (http://wbcomdesigns.com/contact) for any query related to plugin and WooCommerce.